Network constraints on the mixing patterns of binary node metadata: Bounds on the edge counts using the degree sequence

 Figure~\ref{NetandDs} shows a simple example of such a partition of the degree sequence with two different values of $n_1$.
-For example, the maximum possible $m_{11}$ in any network that has degree sequence $D_G$ and $n_1$ has to be necessarily less than or equal to the number of links contained in the subgraph with degree sequence $D_G^H(n_1)$ (when we consider $D_G^H(n_1)$ the degree-sum of the $n_1$ elements of the network is maximised) or to the number of links contained in a clique of size $n_1$.
-The same reasoning is applicable also when we consider $m_{00}$ whose upper bound can be computed partitioning $D_G$ in a way such that $D_G = D_G^H(n_0) \cup D_G^T(n_1)$ as shown in Figure~\ref{NetandDs}(\textit{right}).
-Following a similar rational of partitioning the ordered degree sequence, it is possible to either maximise or minimise the degree-sum of the two groups thus obtaining specific upper and lower bounds to the edge counts.
+The maximum possible $m_{11}$ in any network that has degree sequence $D_G$ and $n_1$ has to be necessarily less than or equal to the number of links contained in the subgraph with degree sequence $D_G^H(n_1)$ (when we consider $D_G^H(n_1)$ the degree-sum of the $n_1$ elements of the network is maximized) or to the number of links contained in a clique of size $n_1$.
+The same reasoning is applicable when we consider $m_{00}$, whose upper bound can be computed by partitioning $D_G$ in a way such that $D_G = D_G^H(n_0) \cup D_G^T(n_1)$, as shown in panel (d) of Figure~\ref{NetandDs}.
+Following a similar rationale of partitioning the ordered degree sequence, it is possible to either maximize or minimize the degree-sum of the two groups thus obtaining specific upper and lower bounds to the edge counts.
 Full details on the derivation of the upper and lower bounds ($m_{11}^u$, $m_{10}^u$, $m_{00}^u$) and ($m_{11}^l$, $m_{10}^l$ and $m_{00}^l$) are given in Appendix~\ref{EC}.

 The obtained bounds require only the degree sequence and the proportion of metadata to be set and so are suitable for the metadata-graph space.
 However, they can be trivially extended to the graph space by considering the case of a fixed partition of the degree sequence as explained in Appendix~\ref{ECGS}.